lorenmt/shape-adaptor/README.md

 For training with AutoTL (automated transfer learning), please run:

-`python model_training_autotl.py --FLAG_NAME 'FLAG_VALUE'`
+- `python model_training_autotl.py --FLAG_NAME 'FLAG_VALUE'`

-All flags are well described in each training file, and the default option for each flag represents the one we reported in the paper.
+All flags are explained in each training file, and the default option for each flag represents the one we reported in the paper.

 ## Shape Visualisation
 To visualise network shapes, you may modify the file `visualise_shape.py` to generate shapes look like the ones included in the paper.
 The following figures present the human-designed network shapes for the original VGG-16, ResNet-50 and Mobilenetv2 using our provided code.